 Drive gently in corners and curbs ensuring moderate speed.
 Your tire tread needs to adapt to lateral forces gradually allowing the sidewalls to flex properly.

 The break-in process has a positive impact on tire even wear, potential prolongation of your tire life, and better handling.
 The overall tire performance is likely to increase due to proper settling and cure of the tire compounds.
-An additional bonus is the potential contribution to fuel economy in the long run as a result of even wear.
+Fuel economy in the long run as a result of even wear is an additional benefit.

-Sometimes, new tires tend to rapidly lose some PSI in the first weeks.
-This might happen because of the natural seepage through the rubber as the tire compounds are in their break-in phase.
+New tires tend to lose some PSI in the first weeks.
+This happens because of the natural seepage through the rubber as the tire compounds are in their break-in phase.
 As such, pressure correction after installation and close monitoring is highly recommended in the first weeks.

-We recommend a weekly pressure check in the first month after the new tire installation.
+A weekly pressure check in the first month after the new tire installation is recommended.
 You can gradually reduce the frequency to twice a month after you make sure the tires don't lose air anymore.
 It's best to check and adjust the pressure when the tires are cold.
 Opt for a quality pressure gauge and monitor closely any unusual air loss as this might suggest a valve stem issue.

 In rare cases, tires may develop uneven wear in the first 1,000 miles.
 This may suggest alignment and/or balance issues that you need to correct right away.
 Precisely for this reason, it is recommended to monitor the tread during the first thousands of miles.
 Early identification of alignment problems saves you from premature tire replacement due to uneven wear patterns.

-The following 4 aspects will suggest that the tires are subject to a process of premature uneven wear.
-Even if such cases are rare, you must take measures immediately if you face one:
+The following 4 wear patterns suggest that the tires are subject to a process of premature uneven wear: one-sided wear, scalloped edges, and outer, and center wear.
+You should take measures immediately if you face one:

 Center wear: Overinflation is likely if the center tread wears excessively.

 High-performance tires have a softer rubber formula than the rest.
-As such, their break-in phase can be longer than in the case of other types.
-Gentle driving with HP tires is recommended, especially in cornerings until you reach 1,000 miles.
-This will help prevent premature tire tearing or chunking.
+Their break-in phase can be longer than in the case of other types.
+Gentle driving with HP tires is recommended, especially in cornerings, until you reach 1,000 miles.
+This helps prevent premature tire tearing or chunking.

 All-season tires are generally versatile in their break-in phase.
-This means that they adapt relatively easily to roads and driving forces.
+They adapt relatively easily to roads and driving forces.
 Even if more forgiving, we recommend being cautious with all-season tires as they also need a certain time to settle in.
 Be cautious especially on wet roads as there is where you might feel them the most susceptible.

 We recommend maximum caution with winter tires if you mount them in extreme temperatures.
 While they are specially designed for such conditions, they still need careful break-ins, especially on slippery roads.
 Winter tires are specifically designed to stay flexible and grippy in snowy weather.
 However, their brand-new condition might not be at its peak performance for the first couple of weeks.

-As a general guideline, tire rotation is recommended every 5,000-8,000 miles.
-We suggest that you consider the first rotation with your new tires at 3,000-4,000 miles to detect any minor imperfections early to ensure consistent initial performance.
+Consider the first tire rotation with your new tires at 3,000-4,000 miles to detect any minor imperfections early to ensure consistent initial performance.
 You can return to the recommended schedule at 5,000-8,000 miles later after this initial rotation.

 Why Trust Us?